ckw017/ckw017.github.io/_posts/2025-8-24-Hyper-Wordle.md

 <img src="/images/wordle/major-leaks-solve.jpg" style="max-height:30vh; width:auto;"/>

 We're able to solve every word in a total of 13 guesses, an improvement over 15 guesses for both the `MAJOR` strategy and the `LEAKS` strategy on their own.
+Taking a step back, where did this improvement come from?
+Like with the `SALET`/`REAST` example from earlier, the individual `MAJOR` and `LEAKS` strategies each have their own strengths and weaknesses:
+* `MAJOR` always knows the location of `FORTH` after submitting guess 1, while `LEAKS` doesn't find this out until after guess 2.
+* `LEAKS` always knows the location of `DEUCE` after submitting guess 1, while `MAJOR` doesn't find this out until after guess 2.

+In the example we worked through above, notice how the first deduction uses information from the `LEAKS` half of the puzzle to rule out the location of `DEUCE` (`2`) in the `MAJOR` half of the puzzle earlier than usual.
+In other words, `LEAKS`' strength covers for `MAJOR`'s weakness, which in turn gives `MAJOR` enough information to cover `LEAKS`' weaknesses.
+By exploiting the asymmetry in the strengths and weaknesses of each strategy, we're able to iteratively refine both strategies to perform *better* than the sum of their parts!

-We can brute force over all $$6! = 720$$ possible permutations of our secret words to build up a histogram of how this strategy tends to perform:
+We can brute force over all $$6! = 720$$ possible permutations of our secret words to build up a histograms showing how much improvement deduction gives us on average:

 <img src="/images/wordle/histograms.jpg" style="max-height:30vh; width:auto;"/>